Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Robotic-Assisted Knee Replacement

-Robotic systems add precision to the procedure.
-Before surgery, the system creates a detailed 3D map of the knee.
-During the operation, sensors guide the surgeon, ensuring the implant fits in the most natural position.
+Robotic systems bring another layer of precision to the table.
+Before surgery, the system creates a detailed map of your knee.
+During the operation, sensors guide the surgeon's movements so the implant sits in the most natural position.

 • Smoother bending